KevinCoble/SwiftNNTrainer/README.md

 ### Quickest Start
 The following will get you started using SwiftNNTrainer
-* Download and build the project
+* Download the project
+* Install the protobuf framework in a directory configured for frameworks
+* Build the project
 * Download the [MNIST data set](http://yann.lecun.com/exdb/mnist/)
 * Run the SwiftNNTrainer program
 * Open the Examples/Network Models/MNIST LeNet-1 document